rnowling/rnowling.github.io/dsac-srp.md

 layout: page
 title: "DSAC Summer Research Program"
 permalink: /dsac-srp/
-published: false
+published: true
 ---

-The Diercks School of Advanced Computing is proud to announce the opportunity for students to collaborate faculty on research projects over the summer.
+The Diercks School of Advanced Computing is proud to announce a paid opportunity for students to collaborate faculty on research projects over the summer.

 ## Program Features